-In this post, we’ll give you a rundown of motion graphics basics and show you some of our favourite examples of this fun video style in action.
+In this post, we’ll give you a rundown of motion graphics basics and show you some of our favourite motion graphics examples showing this fun video style in action.

 Motion graphics is essentially moving graphic design, often with text as a key component.
 Motion graphics can be used in videos – like the ones we review below – or it can add movement and excitement to a website, moving logo (like this pulsating mark from Shazam), social media post (like this great example from Oreo’s Instagram), mobile app, or other piece of digital content.

 As you can see, brands use motion graphics to amp up their marketing mojo in all kinds of applications.
 Layer on music and great copy and you’ve got a killer piece of video content to enhance your marketing efforts.